maximburkov/PaymentGateway/README.md

 }
 ```
 ### Payment handling algorithm
-- Verify payment details
+- Verify payment details (validation)
 - Save payment with "Pending" status
-- Send payment to `IPublisher`. `IPublisher` it is an abstarction for message bus.
-Currently payments are consumed by in memory event bus implemented using MediatR.
-Event Bus runs Background processing of payment.
-In production code in-memory event bus shoul be replaced with Message Queue and Message quueue consumer.
+- Send payment to message pusblisher. `IPublisher` is event bus abtraction.
+Currently payments are consumed by in memory event bus implemented with MediatR.
+This Event Bus starts Payment processing in the background.
+In production code in-memory event bus shoul be replaced with Message Queue and Message queue consumer.
-- `Payment Processor` is sending payment to Acquiring bank and handling response and update payment Status and Rejection reason depending on response from bank.
+- `Payment Processor` is sending payment to Acquiring bank and handles response and update payment Status and Rejection reason depending on a response from the bank.

 ## Testing Payment Gateway

-Aqcuiring Bank mock contains predefined accounts.
+Acquiring Bank mock contains predefined bank accounts.
 Payment could be rejected by bank in the following cases:

-1. If account doesn't support specific currency
+1. If user's bank account doesn't support specific currency
 2. Invalid card details
 3. Card expired
 4. Not enough money for the operation

-Predefined accounts (in memory, not persisted):
+Predefined accounts (in memory, not persisted), that can be used to verify Payment Gateway:

 ```csharp
             new()